 Dodger Stadium

-When Walter O’Malley, owner of the Brooklyn Dodgers, failed to work out a deal with Brooklyn to build a new domed field in the New York area, he opted to move his team to Los Angeles.
+When Walter O’Malley (1903-1979), owner of the Brooklyn Dodgers as of 1943-44, recognized the benefits of being Brooklyn’s hometown team.
+Brooklynites had a true love affair with their team.
+But when he failed to work out a deal with Brooklyn to build a new domed field in the New York area, he opted to move his team to Los Angeles.
+He made the announcement in 1957.
 Los Angeles agreed to provide free land if the Dodgers would underwrite the cost of a 50,000-seat stadium.

 O’Malley had spotted a site, Chavez Ravine, from the air and felt it would be perfect.
-The city had been acquiring land for a public housing project in that area during the early ‘50s.
-The spirit behind public housing shifted, and L.A. continued to buy up the land, but now with the Dodgers in mind.
-The acquisition of the land in what was a Latino neighborhood, however, was not without heightened tension.
+The city was acquiring land for a public housing project in that area during the early ‘50s.
+But the spirit behind public housing shifted, when Los Angeles heard that O’Malley might move his Dodgers to town.

-When the Dodgers first arrived in 1958, they initially played in the 92,000-seat Los Angeles Coliseum (now used primarily for the USC Trojan football team).
-They played there from 1958-61, including the 1959 World Series game which they won.
+When the Dodgers first arrived in 1958, they initially played in the 92,000-seat Los Angeles Coliseum.
+The Coliseum is now used primarily for the USC Trojan football team..
+The Dodgers played there from 1958-61, including the 1959 World Series game which they won.

 Dodger Stadium is the third oldest ballpark in the Major League (Fenway and Wrigley are older) and it is the largest in seating capacity.